NeuroTechX/EEG-ExPy/doc/misc/ntcs_phase1_instructions.md

 After the prompt questions are completed, the command line signal quality checker will be automatically launched.
 Take this opportunity if needed to adjust your device location on the head to maximize signal quality.

-The signal quality checker utility will cease when there are two successful 'good signal' evaluations, at which point you are good to go.
+The signal quality checker utility will cease when there are two successful 'good signal' evaluations, at which point you are good to go, and the visual images will begin to appear on screen.

-eegnb runexp -ip muse2016